pedrotrschneider/blob-task/README.md

 ### Q: How is this different from Tokio's built-in utilities?

 **A**: This library provides higher-level ergonomic patterns inspired by UniTask, while Tokio focuses on the runtime and low-level primitives.
-We build on top of Tokio to provide common patterns like manual task completion, object pooling, and specialized future types.
+We build on top of Tokio to provide common patterns like manual task completion, object pooling, BlobTask wrappers, and specialized future types.

+### Q: What is BlobTask and why should I use it?

+**A**: `BlobTask<T>` is our equivalent to UniTask's `UniTask<T>`.
+It wraps a future and ensures it runs exactly once, even when cloned.
+All clones receive the same result.
+Use it when you need to share an async operation across multiple awaits without re-execution - perfect for caching, sharing results, or implementing async lazy initialization.

-### Q: Should I use CompletedTask or just return the value directly?
+### Q: When should I use Block vs regular .await?

-**A**: Use `CompletedTask` when you need to return a `Future` type from a function, but have an immediate result.
-It's more efficient than `Box::pin(async { value })`.
+**A**: Use `Block` only in **synchronous contexts** (like `main()` or callback handlers) where you need to wait for an async operation.
+Never use it inside async functions - use `.await` instead. `Block` creates or uses a Tokio runtime to execute the future synchronously.

+### Q: What's the difference between Forget and tokio::spawn?

+**A**: `Forget` is a convenience trait that works in both sync and async contexts.
+If a runtime exists, it uses `tokio::spawn`.
+If not, it creates a temporary runtime on a new thread.
+It's fire-and-forget - you don't get a JoinHandle back.

+### Q: Why do the when_all! and when_any! use macros?

+**A**: The macros provide a clean syntax and automatically convert futures to `BlobTask`, ensuring each future runs only once.
+They're more ergonomic than manually constructing vectors and calling methods.

 ### Q: Is TaskCompletionSource thread-safe?